Elteoremadebeethoven/AnimationsWithManim/README.md

 Extras:
 * Formulas in TeX
-* How add new fonts and packages to LaTeX
+* How to add new fonts and packages to LaTeX
 * Customize colors (background, background stroke)

 # What is Manim?